SmartPracticeschool/llSPS-INT-1921-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 ###The Random Forest Model provided with the least MSE and the highest R2 score among all the tested models

 The link to the deployed Node Red Flow Website : https://node-red-vivjj.eu-gb.mybluemix.net/ui/#!/0?socketid=YQ7PGn2FxMSQ9TdGAAAA

+The link to the video demonstration of the project : https://youtu.be/vg-5u4qwVuE The link to the feedback of the smartIntern platform: https://youtu.be/LwoBGZshpww